hyperledger/indy-hipe/text/0160-rich-schema-w3c-credentials/README.md

   - Credential Definition's `id` (`credentialSchema`'s `id` property)
   - Issuer (`issuer` property)

-- If the `id` of credentials and rich schema object is defined is a DID, then the corresponding DID's id-string should be the base58 representation of the SHA2-256 hash of the canonical form of the credential or rich schema `content`'s JSON (see [How Rich Schema objects are stored in the Data Registry](#how-rich-schema-objects-are-stored-in-the-data-registry)).
+- If the `id` of a credential or a rich schema object is defined as a DID, then the corresponding DID's id-string should be the base58 representation of the SHA2-256 hash of the canonical form of the credential or rich schema `content`'s JSON.
  The canonicalization scheme we recommend is the IETF draft [JSON Canonicalization Scheme (JCS)](https://tools.ietf.org/id/draft-rundgren-json-canonicalization-scheme-16.html).